monkeychex3/pkgTesting/README.md

 Author: Adam Coger

-This package is to hold a Shiny app for making and viewing graphs about COVID-19 in the United States.
+This package is to hold a Shiny app for making and viewing graphs of COVID-19 data in the United States.
 It does access the web, so it is of no use while offline.
 The name “pkgTesting” came from trying to use this as practice for “writing a shiny app as a package”.